 - Other forensic investigations – including wind turbines, solar farms, bridges and roadways, mining locations, cranes and other heavy equipment, multiple-vehicle collision locations, environmental emergency response.

-Houston, Texas Albuquerque, New Mexico Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Cleveland Columbus, Ohio Dallas/Ft.
+Houston, Texas Albuquerque, New Mexico Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Cleveland, Ohio Columbus, Ohio Dallas/Ft.
 Worth, Texas Denver, Colorado Detroit, Michigan Ft.
-Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Las Vegas, Nevada Little Rock, Arkansas Los Angeles Louisville, Kentucky McAllen, Texas Memphis, Tennessee Minneapolis, Minnesota Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Pittsburgh, Pennsylvania Portland, Oregon Raleigh, North Carolina Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Diego, California San Francisco, California Seattle, Washington St. Louis, Missouri Syracuse, New York Tampa, Florida
+Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Minneapolis, Minnesota Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Pittsburgh, Pennsylvania Portland, Oregon Raleigh, North Carolina Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Diego, California San Francisco, California Seattle, Washington St. Louis, Missouri Syracuse, New York Tampa, Florida